Quick and Nimble

 “Far too many leadership books rely on the knowledge of consultants or on years-old stories to build their case; [Quick and Nimble] gets its ideas from the people actually running companies today.”— The Washington Post

-Bryant has over two decades of journalism experience as a reporter and editor at both Newsweek and The New York Times, where he is currently deputy science editor.
+Bryant has over thirty years of journalism experience as a reporter and editor, including eighteen years at The New York Times, where he was a member of the team that founded the Innovation Report.
 He was the lead editor of a series that won the Pulitzer Prize for National Reporting in 2010.
-He also teaches a course, “The Practice of Leadership,” at Columbia University.
+In addition to his consulting work on leadership development and mentoring, he teaches an executive course at Columbia University on “The Practice of Leadership.”
+Bryant holds a Masters degree from Columbia University.